About Incubic Management, LLC

 Toward Entrepreneurship available at www.miltonchang.com.

-Milton Chang is the author of Toward Entrepreneurship.
+Milton Chang is the author of Toward Entrepreneurship. and managing partner of Incubic.
+(Read reviews at www.miltonchang.com).
 He was president of Newport and New Focus, which he took public.
-And the companies he incubated resulted in six IPOs and seven acquisitions; none failed.
-Incubic was formed subsequently to con-invest with VCs, where only roughly 40% of the companies succeeded.
+And the companies he incubated resulted in six IPOs and seven acquisitions.

-Dr. Chang earned his BS engineering degree with highest honors from the University of Illinois and PhD from the California Institute of Technology.
-He was awarded Distinguished Alumni from both U of I and Caltech.
+Dr. Chang earned his BS engineering degree with highest honors from the University of Illinois and PhD from the California Institute of Technology, and received Distinguished Alumni awards from both U of I and Caltech.
 He also attended the Harvard Owner/President Management Program (OPM) and was a member of the Young President Organization (YPO).
-He is a fellow of the Institute of Electrical and Electronic Engineers, the Optical Society of America, and the Laser Institute of America, and past president of IEEE Photonics Society and the Laser Institute of America.
-He is a member of Committee of 100.
-Laser Focus World, and more recently for the IEEE Technology and Engineering Management Society.” at the end of the second paragraph of my bio.
+He is a fellow of the Institute of Electrical and Electronic Engineers, the Optical Society of America, and the Laser Institute of America, and is past president of IEEE Photonics Society and the Laser Institute of America.
+He is a member of the Committee of 100.

 Nick Colella was a Senior Vice President at Tessera, Inc., prior to Incubic.
 He was a member of the senor executive team of Tessera to turn around the company and to take it public in 2003.